Table of Contents

 Of course there are many more places you can visit on several day tours from Nice, especially if you decide to drive further away.
 For example, Saint Tropez, Aix en Provence, Marseille are all worth exploring.

 In case you’re interested even in taking a day trip to Italy from Nice, the Italian Riviera is not far either and can be easily visited in a day.
 Like on this tour, in which they’ll take you through the picturesque spots.
-It’s a group tour and you’ll share a minibus with people.
+It’s a group tour and you’ll share a minibus with other people.

 Here’s a map of the area around Nice and 5 selected excursions from Nice covering more than one town, but always departing from Nice.
 This is just an image, but if you click it, it’ll take you to the Google map with all the tours marked.
 Then you can click on each mark to learn more.

 Would you rather indulge in a private tour that could be fully customized to your needs?
 Here’s a high-rated one.